Zanne-Lab/communityVchemistry/README.md

 -   k... small size stems, greater water content, thinner bark, less Ca, more Zn, and more N lead to faster decay

+NOTE from Will: Density explains the same part of the variation in decay rates that initial water content does, only less well.
+(In other words, although, density gets dropped from the best model by the model selection procedure, if we remove initial water from consideration entirely, density is included in the model as the best predictor.)

+So my current interpretation is that wood water rentention--related to fiber saturation point and partially captured by the density measurement--has a strong effect on long-term decomposition rates, possibly by maintaining fungal activity further into dry periods.
+There is also a very likely interaction between this water retention capacity with the fungal community (see results in Setting the Stage paper, Lee et al. in review).

 ``` r
 summary(mod.select.k) # size, waterperc, barkthick, Ca, Zn, N
 ```